sql-machine-learning/elasticdl/docs/designs/ps_design.md

 ## Overview

 Parameter server design is widely used in distributed training systems.
-Both data and workloads are distributed over workers, while the servers maintain globally shared parameters, represented as dense or sparse tensors.
+Both data and workloads are distributed over workers, while the server maintains global model.

 Many systems use multiple parameter server instances in a job, especially when the model could be large and overruns the memory space of a process.
 In such cases, we can shard the model and distribute the pieces to multiple parameter server instances.
 Even if the model is not too big, model sharding prevents the case that a single-node parameter server architecture becomes the bottleneck of communication and computation.